Proportional Fairness in Obnoxious Facility Location: Deterministic Setting

-This definition has the following intuition: the mechanism can switch the facility location from right to left or from left to right only when an agent crosses the midpoint in the opposite direction.
+We note that no strategyproof and deterministic mechanism can achieve any approximation of IFS (and therefore also UFS).

-\begin{proposition} There exists no strategyproof mechanism that achieves any approximation of IFS. \end{proposition} \begin{proof} \citet{FeSu15a} proved that the midpoint mechanisms characterize all strategyproof mechanisms.
-Consider any profile which locates at least one agent at each point in $R_n^f$.
-Such a mechanism does not satisfy any approximation of IFS. \end{proof} In other words, for every midpoint mechanism, there exists a location profile where the mechanism places the facility at an agent's location.
+\begin{proposition} There exists no deterministic and strategyproof mechanism that achieves any approximation of IFS. \end{proposition} \begin{proof} From the characterization by \citet{FeSu15a}, it can be seen that for any deterministic and strategyproof mechanism, there exists a location profile where the facility is placed at an agent's location.
+Such a mechanism does not satisfy any approximation of IFS. \end{proof}

 Since strategyproofness is incompatible with our fairness axioms, we are interested in the performance of proportionally fair mechanisms in our model when accounting for agent strategic behaviour.
-Such performance can be quantified by the price of anarchy.
+Such performance can be quantified by the price of anarchy, and the price of stability.